Christian Miele: Maryland House of Delegates

 In August 2013, Miele announced that he would run for the Maryland House of Delegates in District 8.
 He won election to the seat in the 2014 general election, and was sworn in on January 14, 2015.
 Miele served on the Health and Government Operations Committee during his entire tenure.
 Following his election, Miele was considered a rising star within the Maryland Republican Party.

-The Baltimore Sun described Miele as a political moderate.
+In October 2014, the editorial board of The Baltimore Sun described Miele as a political moderate.
 During his 2014 House of Delegates campaign, he expressed support for legislation to legalize same-sex marriage in Maryland, decriminalize marijuana possession, and repeal the death penalty.
-In the legislature, he successfully introduced the Hire Our Veterans Act, which incentivized businesses to hire military veterans; Janet's Law, which requires physicians practicing without insurance to disclose their lack of coverage to patients; and legislation to discourage bullying in public schools.
+In the legislature, he introduced the Hire Our Veterans Act, which incentivized businesses to hire military veterans; Janet's Law, which requires physicians practicing without insurance to disclose their lack of coverage to patients; and legislation to discourage bullying in public schools.
 Miele also introduced bills to strip lawmakers convicted of felonies of their pension benefits, and supported bills to decriminalize marijuana paraphernalia and to establish an independent redistricting commission to draw Maryland's political maps.

 In November 2015, Miele was named as a co-chair for Marco Rubio's 2016 presidential campaign in Maryland.